 Article 4.
 Officers

 Section 1.
-Officers of the Board shall be chosen by a majority of the Board Members present at the regular meeting of the Board in the month prior to the start of the fiscal year, and shall be President and Vice President, both being members of the Board.
+Officers of the Board shall be chosen by a majority of the Board Members at the regular meeting of the Board in the month prior to the start of the fiscal year, and shall be President and Vice President, both being members of the Board.
 Officers shall hold office for a term of one fiscal year.
 No Board Member may serve more than two (2) consecutive one-year terms as President.
 No Board member may serve more than two (2) consecutive one-year terms as Vice President.

 Section 2.
-Vacancies in offices shall be filled for any unexpired term at the first regular meeting of the Board after the vacancy occurs.
+Vacancies in offices shall be filled for any unexpired term by majority vote of the Board at the first regular meeting of the Board after the vacancy occurs.

 Section 3.
 The Library Director shall act as Secretary-Treasurer of the Board and shall keep a true and accurate account of all proceedings of the Board meetings; shall issue notices of all meetings; shall prepare detailed minutes of each meeting; and shall have custody of the minutes and other records of the Board.
 Upon consultation with the President, the Library Director shall prepare the agenda for all meetings.
 A tentative agenda should be prepared by the Library Director in consultation with the President and should accompany the notice of the meeting.
 Board members shall also have the right to place matters on the agenda and should notify the Director of additional agenda items or agenda changes at least one day prior to the scheduled meeting.

 Section 4.
-The President of the Board shall preside at all meetings, appoint all committees, authorize calls for meetings, and generally perform the duties of head official.
+The President of the Board shall preside at all meetings, appoint all committees, authorize calls for meetings, make decisions on procedural issues arising during meetings, direct and supervise the Library Director to the extent necessary between Board meetings, and generally perform the duties of head official.

 Section 5.
 In the absence of the President, the Vice President shall exercise the President's functions.
-The Vice President may, upon the request of the President, assume any duties the President is unable to perform.
+The Vice President may, upon the request of the President, assume any duties delegated by the the President.

 Section 6.
-The Library Director, as Treasurer, shall be responsible for all money received from fines, fees, printing and copying, donations and other miscellaneous income which is to be deposited according to the procedures established by Lafayette Consolidated Government.
+The Library Director, as Secretary-Treasurer, shall be responsible for all money received from fines, fees, printing and copying, donations and other miscellaneous income which is to be deposited according to the procedures established by Lafayette Consolidated Government.

 Article 5.
 The Library Director and Employees

 Section 1.
-The Board shall appoint the Library Director who shall answer to the Board.
+The Board shall appoint the Library Director, who shall answer to the Board and shall at all times be subject to the Board’s direction and control.
+Unless otherwise established in a written employment contract approved by majority vote of the Board, the Library Director is an “at will” employee of the Board.

 Section 2.
-The Library Director shall be considered the executive officer of the Library and shall have the responsibility for the administration of the Library under the general policies approved by the Library Board of Control and the policies of the Lafayette Consolidated Government.
+The Library Director shall be considered the executive officer of the Library and shall have the responsibility for the administration of the Library under the general policies approved by the Board and the policies of the Lafayette Consolidated Government.

 Section 3.
-The Library Director shall be held responsible for the care of the buildings and equipment; for the employment and direction of the staff subject to the policies established by the Lafayette Consolidated Government Civil Service System; for the efficiency of the Library's services to the public; for the operation of the Library; and for expenditures provided by the annual budget.
+The Library Director shall begenerally responsible for the care of the buildings and equipment; for the employment and direction of the staff subject to the policies established by the Lafayette Consolidated Government Civil Service System; for the efficiency of the Library's services to the public; for the operation of the Library; and for expenditures provided by the annual budget to the extent that such expenditures have been specifically authorized by the Board.
+The Board may delegate such specific authority to the Library Director as the Board, in its sole discretion, may determine.